Stencyl/stencylpedia/chapter-a/install-linux.md

 sudo apt-get install g++ libgc-dev libxext-dev
 ```

-*Perform steps 2 and 3 only if you are on a 64-bit Linux system.*
+*Perform steps 2 and 3 only if you are on a 64-bit Linux system.
+If you are on a 32-bit system, you may now run Stencyl.*

 #### Step 2 - Install Packages required by the JRE and Android SDK